Jagadeeshthatikonda/botai-project/README.md

 - **Performance Optimization**: Further optimize the bundle size by removing unused Tailwind CSS utilities using PurgeCSS.
 - **Testing**: Implement comprehensive unit and integration tests using Jest and React Testing Library.
-- **Accessibility Enhancements**: Ensure the application is fully accessible by conducting thorough accessibility audits and implementing necessary improvements.

 ## **How to Use the Application**